• Home

 For over ten years I have been offering supervision to counsellors.
 I offer supervision to person-centred therapists, and also to those from other theoretical backgrounds including Cognitive-Behavioural, Psychodynamic, and Integrative therapies.
 My approach to supervision involves an active encouragement for you to find and develop the way of working that best suits your skills and personality.
 Over the years I have worked with newly qualified and experienced practitioners as well as with students.
 I was for many years an approved supervisor on the Strathclyde University postgraduate diploma in Counselling and Psychotherapy.

 Supervision is a particular kind of professional conversation.
-The supervision I attempt to offer is inspired by Tony Merry's idea of a collaborative enquiry, Keith Tudor and Mike Worrall's encouragement to think, question, and roam imaginatively, and Elke Lambers' emphasis on the developing and congruent humanity of the therapist.
-I am also influenced by Brigid Proctor's descriptions of the 'normative, formative, and restorative' functions of supervision.
+The supervision I attempt to offer is inspired by Tony Merry's collaborative enquiry, Keith Tudor and Mike Worrall's encouragement to think, question, and roam imaginatively, Elke Lambers' emphasis on the developing and congruent humanity of the therapist.
+I am also influenced by Brigid Proctor's descriptions of the 'normative, formative, and restorative' functions of supervision, and by Peter Hawkins & Robin Shohet's Seven-eyed model.

 Supervision offers a regular opportunity to reflect on how you are experiencing your work with clients; to celebrate what is apparently going well and also paying attention to those things which are perhaps not.
 It aims to contribute significantly to the well-being and safety of practitioners and clients, and is increasingly viewed as an important safeguard for the public.